demisto/content/Packs/QRadar/Integrations/QRadar_v3/README.md

 ### qradar-closing-reasons
 ***
-Retrieve a list of offense closing reasons.
+Retrieves a list of offense closing reasons.

 #### Base Command